brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 5/1 Thessalonians 5 15 bht.md

 ### Albert Barnes:
 1. "The moment we feel ourselves acting from a desire to 'return evil for evil,' that moment we are acting wrong."
-2. "But ever follow that which is good - Which is benevolent, kind, just, generous"
+2. "It may be right to defend our lives and the lives of our friends... but in no case should the motive be to do them wrong for the evil which they have done us."
 3. "To every man we are to do good as we are able - no matter what they do to us."

 ### Marvin Vincent:
-1. "Not to be limited to profitable, beneficent (as Lightfoot, Lunemann), although ajgaqov commonly includes a corresponding beneficent relation of its subject to another subject, which is emphasized here by to all men."
+1. "That which is good [το αγαθον] .
+Not to be limited to profitable, beneficent... although ajgaqov commonly includes a corresponding beneficent relation of its subject to another subject..."
-2. "It may also include what is absolutely, morally good, as Romans 2:10."
+2. "It may also include what is absolutely, morally good..."
 3. "So Hebrews 13:21; 1 Peter 3:11; Romans 7:18."

 ### John Calvin:
-1. "This doctrine is peculiar to Christians—not to retaliate injuries, but to endure them patiently."
+1. "This doctrine is peculiar to Christians — not to retaliate injuries, but to endure them patiently."
-2. "But as vengeance is forbidden us in every case, without exception, however wicked the man that has injured us may be, we must refrain from inflicting injury."
+2. "For particular excuses are wont to be brought forward in some cases.
+'What! why should it be unlawful for me to avenge myself on one that is so worthless, so wicked, and so cruel?'
+But as vengeance is forbidden us in every case, without exception, however wicked the man that has injured us may be, we must refrain from inflicting injury."
-3. "The first step, therefore, in the exercise of patience, is not to revenge injuries; the second is to bestow favors even upon enemies."
+3. "The first step, therefore, in the exercise of patience, is, not to revenge injuries; the second is, to bestow favors even upon enemies."

 ### Philip Schaff:
-1. "But this is what I long ago held and still do hold, that to do wrong and to return wrong to any one is never allowable, nor to protect oneself from wrong by doing wrong."
+1. "We must not then do wrong or do evil to any man, whatever we suffer from men. . . . to do wrong and to return wrong to any one is never allowable."
 2. "Christianity may claim this peculiar merit, that it has set up that type of conduct as a general law for every man, which among the ancients was admired as the exceptive virtue of the few."
-3. "Buddha and Confucius more nearly approached to the Christian law of forgiveness; but until Christ by His life and death showed it to be the law for God and man alike, no teacher, however he may have had glimpses of the truth, could hopefully promulgate it as a duty."
+3. "'In the sense of kind and beneficent.'"

 ### Archibald T. Robertson:
 1. "See to it that no one render unto any one evil for evil."
-2. "Retaliation, condemned by Jesus...usually takes the form of 'evil for evil,' rather than 'good for good.'"
+2. "Retaliation, condemned by Jesus and by Paul, usually takes the form of 'evil for evil,' rather than 'good for good.'"
-3. "Follow after the good."
+3. "Follow after, keep up the chase after the good."

 ### John Gill:
-1. "See that none render evil for evil unto any man....Not an ill word for an ill word, railing for railing, nor an ill action for an ill action."
+1. "See that none render evil for evil unto any man....not to a brother, a believer in Christ...should watch over one another, and see to it, that no such practice is found in each other."
-2. "But ever follow that which is good; honestly, morally, pleasantly, and profitably good; even every good work, which is according to the will of God, is done in faith, from love, and to the glory of God."
+2. "But ever follow that which is good...done in faith, from love, and to the glory of God...acts of beneficence and liberality to the poor...to be followed and pursued after, and that always."
-3. "Both among yourselves, and to all men; not only to the household of faith, though to them especially, and in the first place, but to all other men, as opportunity offers, even to our enemies, and them that persecute us, and despitefully use us."
+3. "Both among yourselves, and to all men...to our enemies, and them that persecute us...do good to their bodies, and to their souls, as much as in you lies."

 ### John Wesley:
 1. See that none|-Watch over both yourselves and each other.